 The choir's repertoire is something of which it can be justly proud.
-Handel's Messiah is obviously one work which is loved by choirs and audiences alike and has been performed six times in Haslingfield, but there have also been performances of nine other oratorios by Handel as well as his opera Acis and Galatea and all four of his Coronation anthems.
-Margaret was a great lover of Haydn and his great work The Creation and several Haydn masses were firm favourites.
-Bach is well represented in the repertoire by several cantatas and the Christmas Oratorio.
-Mozart's Requiem has been performed three time as have three of his masses.
-Later works include Fauré’s and Brahms’ Requiems, which have both been performed three times.
-As well as this core repertoire of choral music, Margaret was prepared to explore less well known works by composers such as Carrissimi, Honneger, Charpentier, Reinberger, Hummel and Michael Haydn.
+There have been performances of nine other oratorios by Handel as well as his opera Acis and Galatea and all four of his Coronation Anthems.
+As well as performances of many great works such as Haydn’s The Creation, Bach’s Christmas Oratorio, Mozart's, Fauré’s and Brahms’ Requiems, Margaret was also keen to explore less well-known works by composers such as Carrissimi, Honneger, Charpentier, Reinberger, Hummel and Michael Haydn.

-In 1982 Chris Jones, who until then had accompanied the choir at rehearsals, moved to the ranks of the altos to sing.
-We were very fortunate when Maurice Hodges, an extremely talented Cambridge pianist, took over her role as accompanist at rehearsals, a role he still plays today.
-He regularly plays bassoon in the orchestra and has also performed in a solo piano role in various concerts, notably in Beethoven’s Choral Fantasy in what was to be Margaret's final concert in December 2009 before her death in June 2010.
+Haslingfield Orchestra is drawn from a pool of the best Cambridge musicians, many of them instrumental teachers from the region.
+In 1982, our accompanist Chris Jones moved to the ranks of the altos to sing and Maurice Hodges, an extremely talented Cambridge pianist, took over.
+As well as accompanying the choir at rehearsals, Maurice plays bassoon in the orchestra and has also performed in a solo piano role in various concerts, notably in Beethoven’s Choral Fantasy.

 In December 2011 we gave our first concert under the direction of Graham Walker.
-Graham had been a Chorister and Choral scholar at St. John’s College in Cambridge, and after gaining a first class degree in mathematics, had studied cello at The Royal Academy of Music.
-He returned to Cambridge and his old college, St. John's, where he started a mixed voice choir which complements the famous chapel choir.
-Graham's first concert with Haslingfield choir, in December consisted of two works by Handel, and Schutz's Christmas Story.
-The choir enjoyed five years under his expert leadership (apart from a brief period when Martin Ennis kindly stepped into the breach again to cover for Graham and directed a programme of music by Beethoven, Mozart and Berlioz).
-Highlights with Graham were Duruflé’s Requiem, Menotti’s Christmas opera Amahl and the Night Visitors, Mozart’s Great Mass in C Minor and his final concert, a performance of Bach’s St John Passion, on March 25th 2017.
-We continued to be joined by some wonderful soloists, many of whom have gone on to further success, such as Sam Oladeinde (currently starring in the West End musical “Hamilton”) and Milly Forrest (critically acclaimed for standing in for professional soprano at the Wigmore Hall whilst working as an usher!).
+Following his time as a Chorister and Choral scholar studying mathematics at St. John’s College, Cambridge, Graham studied cello at The Royal Academy of Music, London.
+The choir enjoyed five years under his directorship and pieces performed included Schutz’s Christmas Story, Duruflé’s Requiem, Menotti’s Christmas opera Amahl and the Night Visitors, Mozart’s Great Mass in C Minor and Bach’s St John Passion.
+We continued to be joined by some wonderful soloists, many of whom have gone on to further success, such as Sam Oladeinde (currently starring in the West End musical Hamilton) and Milly Forrest (critically acclaimed for standing in for a professional soprano at the Wigmore Hall whilst working as an usher!).

-The choir has come a long way since its humble beginnings in 1971, but it is also in many aspects remarkably unchanged.
-It continues to enjoy a reputation for its welcoming attitude to new members and its enjoyment of what it does, as well as its pride in consistently good performances.
+The choir continues to enjoy a reputation for its welcoming attitude to new members and its enjoyment in performing a varied and exciting repertoire.
 Musically, the combination of Paul and Maurice means that it is in very good hands.
 It is now well placed to reach out to new members and audiences as it approaches its fiftieth birthday.

 "I enjoy the company of other people at rehearsals, the skill and friendliness of our conductor Paul and accompanist Maurice, and the opportunity to sing such a wide range of musical works and to present the finished product to an enthusiastic audience."